 • 1% AEP (1 in 100 year) critical rainfall plus climate change event to show, if any, the depth, volume and storage location of any flooding outside the drainage features, ensuring that flooding does not occur in any part of a building or any utility plant susceptible to water (e.g. pumping station or electricity substation) within the development.
 It will also show that no runoff during this event will leave the site uncontrolled.

-e) The design of the attenuation / detention basin will incorporate an emergency spillway and any drainage structures include appropriate freeboard allowances.
+e) The design of the attenuation / detention basin will incorporate an emergency spillway and any drainage structures to include appropriate freeboard allowances.

-f) Drawings to be submitted showing the routes for the management of exceedance surface water flow routes that minimise the risk to people and property during rainfall events in excess of 1% AEP (1 in 100) rainfall event plus climate change allowance.
+f) Drawings to be submitted showing the routes for the management of exceedance surface water flow routes that minimise the risk to people and property during rainfall events in excess of 1% AEP (1 in 100) rainfall event plus climate change allowance. (justification?)

 g) Finished ground floor levels of properties are a minimum of 300mm above expected flood levels of all sources of flooding (including the ordinary watercourses, SuDS features and within any proposed drainage scheme) or 150mm above ground level, whichever is the more precautionary.